If you’ve said goodbye to your tax pro in favor of tax software, you aren’t alone.

 “You may have to lay out some clear expectations by saying, ‘This is your role and this is what I want from you and I need all of you to communicate,’” he said.
 “Your tax and financial professionals should be working for you.”

-Final Thoughts on the Debate Between Human Help and Tax Software
+Final Thoughts on Tax Software vs. Accountant

 We’ll be the first to admit we aren’t tax experts.
 Anything we say about filing statuses, deductions, and other things is based on our experience.
 Always consult with a professional if you have any questions about the details of your tax return.